Wasserstein GANs with Gradient Penalty Compute Congested Transport: Background on congested transport

 We can now define the important notion of the cost of congested transport.
 To each traffic plan $Q$ that has a traffic intensity $i_Q$ with a density with respect to Lebesgue measure (which we will denote by $i_Q(x)$), one associates a cost given by the formula,

 where $H:\Omega\times \RR \rightarrow \RR$ is the cost function.
-In general, $H$ has a non-trivial dependency on the spatial variable $x$ (and in our case we will see that this is important) but the example often studied (e.g. in \cite{brasco2010congested}) is
+In general, $H$ has a non-trivial dependency on the spatial variable $x$ (and in our case this is important) but the example often studied (e.g. in \cite{brasco2010congested}) is

 With this choice of cost, the incremental cost at congestion level $i_Q(x)$ is $H'(i_Q(x)) = \frac{1}{\lambda}i_Q(x) + 1$.
 As such, when congestion (i.e. $i_Q(x)$) is large, the incremental cost of adding more mass at $x$ is very high.
 Conversely, when there is no traffic (i.e. $i_Q(x) = 0$), there is still a non-zero incremental cost; this is often phrased as ``cars cannot travel at infinite speeds on empty roads''.